ktorn/completium-landing/docs/dapp-miles/miles7.md

 ---
 id: miles7
-title: Contract origination
+title: Contract setup
-sidebar_label: Contract Origination
+sidebar_label: Contract setup
 slug: /dapp-miles/miles-tg-contract
 ---

+import Link from '@docusaurus/Link';
 import DappFigure from '../DappFigure';
+import DappButton from '../DappButton';

 The smart contract is at this location: